dhlorenz/safot/Material/Tutorials/sml/functions.md

 ### Example of partial application

-applying infix operator only to one operand
+Applying infix operator only to one operand

 ```sml
 fun add5 y = op+ (5, y);